Application-side guidance

 Move into the right next page

-Use the tutorial, renewal, or retailer-comparison page depending on which part of the task is still unclear.
+Use the tutorial, supporting-documents, renewal, or retailer-comparison page depending on which part of the task is still unclear.

 Common mistakes